aimms/how-to/Articles/40/40-data-server-load-results.rst

 Provide ``completionCallback`` argument to ``pro::DelegateToServer``
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Now, we need to trigger the assignment procedure ``myLoadResultsCallback`` when a solved case file is available on the server session.
+Now, we need to trigger the assignment procedure ``myLoadResultsCallback`` when a solved case file is available on the solver session.
 This is done by providing ``myLoadResultsCallback`` as the `completionCallback` argument.

 .. code-block:: aimms